 We unfortunately didn’t do either of these hikes because of the high winds, and I was quite sad about it.
 Most people say the Blue Forest Trail was their favorite part of Petrified Forest, so if you’re up for one longer hike during your visit, I would choose this one.

-Back in it’s heyday, Route 66 stretched 2200 miles from Chicago to Los Angeles, passing through Petrified Forest National Park.
-This particular part of the original route was decommissioned in 1958, due to better infrastructure being constructed throughout the US.
+Back in its heyday, Route 66 stretched 2200 miles from Chicago to Los Angeles, passing through Petrified Forest National Park.
+This part of the original route was decommissioned in 1958, due to better infrastructure being constructed throughout the US.

 Kachina Point is a gorgeous viewpoint that overlooks the red part of the Painted Desert.
 It’s located behind the Painted Desert Inn.

-This also marks the beginning of the Painted Desert Rim Trail.
+Kachina Point also marks the beginning of the Painted Desert Rim Trail.
 This is a scenic route that connects Kachina Point to Tawa Point.
 The round trip hike is 1.2 miles and is relatively flat.
+Hike it if you want to, or take in the views and continue on your way.

 Where to Stay Near Petrified Forest National Park